JTurcotti/swift-evolution/proposals/nnnn-send-non-sendable.md

 }
 ```

-Unlike the prior function `passToActor` (defined above)[#passtoactor], `passToActorTransferring` *does* typecheck now, but `genAndPassToTransferring` does not - the inverse situation of the non-transferring functions.
+Unlike the prior function `passToActor` [defined above](#passtoactor), `passToActorTransferring` *does* typecheck now, but `genAndPassToTransferring` does not - the inverse situation of the non-transferring functions.

 `transferring` parameters are a very natural programming pattern.
 Without them, it is only possible for non-sendable values to ever make a single hop between domains.
 They are also very easy to implement, and might even be done so before the acceptance of this proposal.
 The largest difficulty with the addition of this feature is ergonomic interplay with the existing `transferring` annotation that exists in the Swift language.
 The existing `transferring` keyword focuses on non-copyable types - and specifies ownership conventions for handling refcounts and deallocation.
 This is related to the idea of `transferring` needed by `SendNonSendable`(let's call it `region-transferring` for now), and in fact, any case in which a parameter is `region-transferring`, it should also be `transferring` (in the existing Swift, non-copyable, sense).
 Unfortunately, the converse does not hold.
 For example, parameters to initializers and setters are usually `transferring`, but they should not be `region-transferring`.
 The reason for this is that the region-based typechecking of `SendNonSendable` is able to track the fact that by passing values to a setter or initializer, ownership has been transferred, but to a known target: the region of `self` of the called method.
 Thus by not marking such parameters as `region-transferring`, they can still be used after being passed to a setter or initializer as long as the set or initialized value is not transferred.
 If all such methods' parameters were `region-transferring`, then even if `self` were not transferred, the arguments to the methods would not be accessible after the call.